hhdgknsn/solana-ai-mvp/README.md

 ## Project Overview

-This project is an AI-powered tool designed to streamline the development of Minimum Viable Products (MVPs) on the Solana blockchain.
-The tool generates both on-chain Solana smart contract code and front-end code based on user prompts, significantly reducing the time and effort required to build functional MVPs.
+This project is a basic POC implementation application of an AI-powered tool designed to streamline the development of Minimum Viable Products (MVPs) on the Solana blockchain.
+The POC application possesses basic functionality in order to display and demonstrate the feasability to develop a fully functional tool in the future.

 ## Analysis Report